Lines now closed

 learndirect is the leading UK distance learning provider.
 With many online courses that will help you reach your career goals.

 Find out more about the benefits of learning online with us, like flexible payment methods and dedicated tutor support.
-Plus, more details on what you’ll learn in our Access to HE Diploma (Nursing) by clicking the link below.
+Plus, more details on what you’ll learn in our Access to HE Diploma (Nursing) by clicking the link to download our brochure below.

 Start Your Journey CTA